Mid-Atlantic Regional Archives Conference

 Submissions must be received by December 31 of the year in which the Finding Aid was made available.

 Submissions should be sent via e-mail to the Chair of the Finding Aids Award Committee.
 It should include the URL or six hard copies of the finding aid (if only available in print), and a 1-2 page nomination letter (not to exceed 500 words) that addresses the finding aid's exceptional qualities and/or discusses elements not readily apparent from examination of the finding aid itself.

 Please see our Finding Aid Awards Submission Checklist for further information concerning the nomination letter and optional submission materials.
-Submissions should be sent to the Chair of the Finding Aid Award Committee.
+Submissions should be sent to the Senior Co-Chair of the Finding Aid Award Committee.

 For further information on the award see the Finding Aids Award Committee

 2014|2013|2012|2011|2010 | 2009 | 2008 | 2007 | 2006 | 2005 | 2004 | 2003 | 2002 | 2001 | 2000 | 1999 | 1998 | 1997 | 1996 | 1995 | 1994 | 1993 | 1992 | 1991 | 1990 | 1989 | 1988 | 1987 | 1986 | 1985 | 1984 | 1983

 Fredric M. Miller Finding Aid Award: Rona Razon, Image Collections and Fieldwork Archives, Dumbarton Oaks Research Library and Collection, The Byzantine Institute and Dumbarton Oaks Fieldwork Records and Papers, ca. late 1920s - 2000s.